 For this reason, plant-based milk substitutes such as soy milk are also often fortified with this nutrient and other vitamins and minerals usually found in cow's milk.

 For this reason, some countries fortify orange juice with vitamin D and other nutrients, such as calcium (39).

 One cup (237 ml) of fortified orange juice with breakfast can start your day off with up to 142 IU of vitamin D, or 24% of the RDI (40).

 Cereal and Oatmeal

 Certain cereals and instant oatmeal are also fortified with vitamin D.

-Spending some time outside in the sun is the best way to get your daily dose of vitamin D. However, getting sufficient sun exposure is not possible for many people.
+Spending time out in the sun is the best way to get your daily dose of vitamin D. However, sufficient sun exposure is difficult for many people to achieve.

-Getting enough from your diet alone is difficult, but not impossible.
+Getting enough from your diet alone may be difficult, but not impossible.